For decades, most people’s money mindsets were focused on reducing debt as quickly as possible.

 And then there's necessary debt - the debt against your home which while not producing income should be an appreciating asset.

-I believe that in today's low interest-rate environment good debt is really an asset.
+Sure interest rates have moved up from historic lows, and yes they'll still rise a little further, but I believe that in today's higher inflationary and relatively low interest-rate environment good debt is really an asset.

-If you can borrow money today at a 2% or 3% interest rate and use it to buy a property that will grow in value by significantly more, and this year many properties are likely to increase in value by up to 10%, and at the same time your tenant will pay you a rental return in the order of 3% (the cost of your interest) you can see why having a good day it is considered an asset
+If you can borrow money today at a 5% interest rate and use it to buy a property that will grow in value by significantly more over the long term and at the same time your tenant will pay you a rental return in the order of 3% you can see why having a good debt it is considered an asset

 Leverage involves borrowing capital (money) to invest with the goal that the asset will appreciate in value as well as provide income to repay the loan.